themost-framework/json-logger/README.md

 - `format`: The log format.
 The default value is `json`.
 Available log formats are `json` and `raw`.
 - `stdout`: The standard output stream.
 The default value is `process.stdout`.
 - `stderr`: The standard error stream.
 The default value is `process.stderr`.
 - `dateFormat`: The date format to use.
 The default value is `DD/MMM/YYYY:HH:mm:ss Z`.
-The date format is based on the [moment.js](https://momentjs.com/) library.
+The date format is based on the [date-and-time](https://github.com/knowledgecode/date-and-time) library.

 If the `format` property is set to `json`, the log message will be formatted as a JSON object.
 Otherwise, the log message will be formatted as a raw string.
-If you try to instantiate a `JsonLogger` without log level, the default log level will be `info` or `debug` based on the `NODE_ENV` environment variable.
+If you try to instantiate a `JsonLogger` without log level, the default log level will be `info` or `debug` based on the `NODE_ENV` environment variable when it is set to `test` or `development` respectively.

 ## Methods